cswitenky/cswitenky/content/posts/⚡raspberry-pi-5-build-poe-powered-with-nvme-ssd.md

 ![](/images/raspberrypi5.jpg)

-*A (GeeekPi P33 HAT)\[https://pipci.jeffgeerling.com/hats/geeekpi-p33-m2-nvme-poe-hat.html] on my Raspberry Pi 5.*
+*A [GeeekPi P33 HAT](https://pipci.jeffgeerling.com/hats/geeekpi-p33-m2-nvme-poe-hat.html) on my Raspberry Pi 5.*

 I recently snagged [a used 8-port 150w Ubiquiti PoE switch](<>).
-It's a bit older, but perfect for the task.
+It's a bit older, but perfect for powering a few of my PoE devices including this.

 Next up: I'm planning to connect the Pi to an RTL-SDR antenna to track planes flying overhead using ADS-B signals.
 Being in Seattle, I get plenty of SeaTac airport traffic right above me, so there's always something interesting to monitor.
-I'll also run a few lightweight Docker containers alongside for experiment.
+I'll also run a few lightweight Docker containers alongside for experimenting.

 Eventually, as I continue my Kubernetes journey - this Pi will eventually join the cluster as a node.
+I'm excited for all tinkering to come with this device!